kudakwashechikovo17/recept-scanner/README.md

    # or simply
    ./setup.sh
    ```
+   (Ensure you have internet access or have pre-downloaded the required
+   packages.
+The setup script will fail without network connectivity.)
 3. Ensure your AWS credentials are configured so `boto3` can access
    Textract.
 4. Run the app: